 - Credible Endorsements

 Getting trusted endorsements from other entrepreneurs can serve as a fuel for your investment search.
 Investors favor introductions from other businesses who they respect and have worked with.
 Try to get in touch with your local community or social network and introduce your business idea with them.
-Someone might have a connection with investor or group of investors.
-Definitely, your financials portray about your business—but a warn introduction is more effective with direct connection.
+Someone might have a connection with the investor or groups of investors.
+Definitely, your financials portray about your business—but a warn introduction is more effective with the direct connection.